stormearthandlava/stormearthandlava.github.io/guide/general/primordial_surge_st.md

  - {{ site.data.talent.if }} and {{ site.data.spell.frs}} become movement-enabling globals when more than one target is present.
  - Due to elements like {{ site.data.talent.ps }} and its supporting talents you should continue to utilise {{ site.data.talent.lvs }} procs even if you end up facing multiple targets.
  - {{ site.data.spell.eq }} replaces {{ site.data.talent.eb }} at 4 or more targets.
+ - {{ site.data.talent.dre }} procs do not impact rotation priority and should be read the same regardless.
+In practice this means 'filler' spells like {{ site.data.talent.if }} and buffed {{ site.data.spell.frs }} are eliminated when {{ site.data.talent.dre }} procs happen *unless you have to move* because {{ site.data.spell.lvb }} will always be available during them.
+You will also continue to spend maelstrom on {{ site.data.talent.eb }} as usual.

 ## Opener
 Follow the cast sequences below for your chosen opener.
 A <span style="color:red">red arrow</span> indicates the time the boss is pulled.
 Please note that openers are a *very* minor and nit-picky increase (or sometimes decrease!), and adapting to the fight is much more important.